yugrinkov/test-app/README.md

-This is test app with ionic framework and simple API for Determine project
+This is test app with ionic framework and simple API

 ## How to run